MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 1. Once you can connect by using the IP address and port number, review the following scenarios:

     - If you connect to a default instance that is listening on any port other than 1433, you must use either the port number in the connection string or create an alias on the client machine to connect to the default instance.
 The SQL Server Browser service can't enumerate ports of the default instance.
     - If you connect to a named instance, try to connect to the instance in the format IP address backslash instance name.
 (For example, `192.168.1.101\<instance name>`.)
-If this doesn't work, it means that the port number isn't being returned to the client.
+If this action doesn't work, it means that the port number isn't being returned to the client.
 The problem is related to the SQL Server Browser service, which provides the port number of a named instance to the client.
 Here are the solutions:

         - Start the SQL Server Browser service.
 See the instructions to [start browser in SQL Server Configuration Manager](#step-2-verify-that-the-sql-server-browser-service-is-running).
         - The SQL Server Browser service is being blocked by the firewall.
 Open UDP port 1434 in the firewall.
 Go back to the section [Step 5: Verify the firewall configuration](#step-5-verify-the-firewall-configuration).
 Make sure that you're opening a UDP port, not a TCP port.
         - The UDP port 1434 information is being blocked by a router.
-UDP communication (user datagram protocol) isn't designed to pass through routers.
-This keeps the network from getting filled with low-priority traffic.
-You can configure your router to forward UDP traffic, or you can decide to always provide the port number when you connect.
+UDP communication (user datagram protocol) isn't designed to pass through routers and keeps the network from getting filled with low-priority traffic.
+You can configure your router to forward UDP traffic, or you can always provide the port number when you connect.
         - If the client computer is using Windows 7, Windows Server 2008, or a more recent operating system, the UDP traffic might be dropped by the client operating system because the response from the server is returned from a different IP address than what was queried.
 This is a security feature blocking "loose source mapping."
 For more information, see the **Multiple Server IP Addresses** section of the Books Online topic [Troubleshooting: Timeout Expired](/previous-versions/sql/sql-server-2008-r2/ms190181(v=sql.105)#multiple-server-ip-addresses).
 (This is an article from SQL Server 2008 R2, but the principals still apply.
 You can configure the client to use the correct IP address, or you can decide to always provide the port number when you connect.)

 1. Once you can connect by using the IP address (or IP address and instance name for a named instance), try to connect by using the computer name (or computer name and instance name for a named instance).
 Put `tcp:` in front of the computer name to force a TCP/IP connection.
 For example, for the default instance on a computer named *ACCNT27*, use `tcp:ACCNT27`.
 For a named instance called *PAYROLL*, on that computer use `tcp:ACCNT27\PAYROLL`.
 If you can connect by using the IP address but not using the computer name, you have a name resolution problem.
 Go back to the section [Step 7: Test TCP/IP connectivity](#step-7-test-tcpip-connectivity).